hephaisto/psm/README.md

     1,10
     10,10

+Use

+    RUN=SCRIPTNAME

+to use a script name that outputs parameters to stdout.

 #### Global parameters
 Global parameters are passed to SLURM to request e.g. additional memory or a certain number of CPUs.
 Separate multiple options with linebreaks and key/value pairs with `=`, e.g.